offmessage/blackpearl/README.rst

 This packages provides an asyncronous API to the Pimoroni Flotilla (you can read more at `http://flotil.la`).
-It is so named because we rely on the excellent Twisted network communication library to do all our heavy lifting.
+It is so named because we rely on the excellent Twisted network communication library to do all our heavy lifting, and because we like Pirates of the Caribbean.

 Why?
 ====